Come to London’s best working engineering museum — and break something!

 The Testing Works has a mission to support STEM and STEAM excellence.
 David Kirkaldy declared his faith in ‘Facts not Opinions’ right over the door.
 You can help us keep our doors open for tomorrow’s engineers, designers and innovators — visit, bring your group or hold your corporate event with us.

-Today, Kirkaldy’s workshop is an inspiring learning space.
-Our machines bring the fundamental principles of science and engineering to life in our Material Difference learning programme.
+An inspiring learning space… our working machines bring the fundamental principles of science and engineering to life for schools and colleges.
 Ask us how

-Corporate event or filming?
-Get in touch to see how we can help!
+Bespoke group tours, corporate events and filming… Get in touch to see how we can help!

 Find out about our next open days: